To Apply for our Sixth Form

 French

-Identity and relationships with others: Family, descriptions and relationships with others are covered this half term
+Family and relationships with others: Family, descriptions and relationships with others are covered this half term.

-Where people live: Talking about your town, village or neighbourhood, discussing what you see and do and discussing plans and the weather, describe and ideal town
+Where people live: Talking about your town, village or neighborhood, discussing what you see and do and discussing plans and the weather, describe and ideal town.

-Travel and tourism: Talking baout holidays in the past, present and future tense and practicing the conditional tense, destinations, transport, accommodation, weather, activities and opinions
+Travel and tourism: Talking about holidays in the past, present and future tense and practicing the conditional tense, destinations, transport, accommodation, weather, activities and opinions

 PE

-Vocational: Distinguish between different media sources and how they cover sport, the role of sport in promoting the values, positive relationship between the media and sport
+GCSE: Distinguish between different media sources and how they cover sport, the positive relationship between the media and sport

 RE